pcriv/smuggle/README.md

     end
 end
 ```
+If there are no attributes defined in the exporter, all the attributes of the ActiveModel record will be included.
+If it is a hash, then all values will be included.

 ## Usage

 Generate the csv in the desired export controller simply call:
 ```ruby
 Smuggle::Services::Export.call(scope: User.all, exporter: UserExporter)